open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 include / exclude or regular expression based).
 Copied Resource attributes MUST NOT be excluded from target_info.

 A Prometheus Exporter MAY support a configuration option to produce metrics without a [unit suffix](../../compatibility/prometheus_and_openmetrics.md#metric-metadata) or UNIT metadata.
+The option MAY be named `without_units`, and MUST be `false` by default.

 A Prometheus Exporter MAY support a configuration option to produce metrics without a [type suffix](../../compatibility/prometheus_and_openmetrics.md#metric-metadata).
+The option MAY be named `without_type_suffix`, and MUST be `false` by default.